From 5d Flat Connections to 4d Fluxes (the Art of Slicing the Cone): Toric Sasaki-Manifolds

-whereby the period $L$ has to be chosen as the \textit{smallest} such for which the coefficients of $\vec{\X}$ are \textit{integral}.
+and the coefficients of $\vec{\X}$ have to be integral.
 This ensures that the $\vec{\X}$-orbits close and pass through each foliated chart of $\mathcal{F}_{\vec{\X}}$ only once (i.e. the stabiliser is trivial everywhere on $M$).
-It is not obvious whether \eqref{eq--2.1.free} always has a solution and, in fact, there are well known examples for which no regular foliation exists \cite{Cvetic:2005ft}.
-However, since we are ultimately interested in 4d theories obtained as the quotient of $M$ by a free $S^1$, we limit our considerations to manifolds for which \eqref{eq--2.1.free} has solutions.
+In general, \eqref{eq--2.1.free} does not have a solution for arbitrary allotments of the sign, and in many cases there is no solution such that all signs are $+$ (or $-$).
+However, there always is such a solution in cases where $M$ is regular: $\X=\R$ the Reeb.
+Since we are ultimately interested in 4d theories obtained as the quotient of $M$ by a free $S^1$-action, we limit our considerations to manifolds and sign allotments for which \eqref{eq--2.1.free} has solutions.

 Note that, since $\vec{\R}$ lies within the dual cone, we can write $\vec{\R}=\sum_{i=1}^m\lambda_i\vec{v}_i$ with $\lambda_i>0$ (cf. \eqref{eq--2.1.dualcone}).
 Hence, $\vec{\R}\cdot(\vec{v}_i\times\vec{v}_{i+1})>0$ for all $i$ and therefore \eqref{eq--2.1.free} determines whether $\vec{\X}$ and $\vec{\R}$ are parallel or anti-parallel at the vertices of the polytope $\mu(M)$.